AriFordsham/GHCWiki/commentary/compiler/desugaring-instances.md

 - The class gives rise to an eponymous data type (in GHC it is actually called `:TC`), the dictionary.

-- There is a top-level selector function for each class method.
+- There is an eponymous top-level selector function for each class method, `opF` and `opG` in this case.

 - The default method for `opG` becomes a top-level function `$dmopG`.
   It takes the `(C a)` dictionary a argument because it can call